Deforestation Regulation: Positive reaction from EU leaders

 “Constructive discussion with #Malaysia’s Deputy Prime Minister Datuk Seri Fadillah Yusof and #Indonesia’s Minister Airlangga Hartarto on bilateral matters, including the EU Deforestation Regulation (EUDR).”

-“Confirming our shared objective of fighting climate change and deforestation,” EU foreign affairs and security policy high representative Josep Borrell-Fontelles wrote on his micro-blogging site, Twitter on Wednesday.
+“Confirming our shared objective of fighting climate change and deforestation,” EU foreign affairs and security policy high representative Josep Borrell-Fontelles wrote on his micro-blogging site, Twitter today.

 Fadillah, who is also the Plantation and Commodities Minister, is currently in Brussels, Belgium to represent Malaysia in a joint mission with Indonesia in response to the implementation of the EUDR announced by the EU on December 6, 2022, which is aimed at preventing deforestation due to agricultural activities.